CommandDash/packages/dash_agent/README.md

 final jsonDataSource = ProjectDataSource.fromJson(yourJson);
 ```

 **Note**: At the moment, storing pdf files is not supported out of the box.
-However you can extract the relevant data from the pdf using the open source tools and pass the extracted data either via project data object or system data object
+However you can extract the relevant data from the pdf using the open source tools and pass the extracted data either via project data object or system data object.

 ### Commands